kviolka/snapback/README.md

 How to use
 ----------

-At the moment all config variables are in the script, no external config.
+At the moment all config variables are directly in the script, no external config yet.

 Questions?